HellaPidgin/CalendarApp/README.md

 This is an app that will allow mentees sync with mentors.

 # To Run
+You can run this expo project on the web or on a device (IOS or Android).
+If you're already signed into Expo, run the project [here](https://expo.dev/@merciyah/CalendarApp)
 1. Make use you have Expo Installed.
 You can do so [here](https://docs.expo.dev/get-started/installation/)
 2. Clone the code from this repo
 3. Enter directory `cd CalenderApp` and run `expo start`.